natzhit/PostgreSQL-Project_Data-Jobs-Analysis/README.md

 axes.set_title('Most In-Demand Data Jobs in Canada (2023)', fontsize=11, weight='semibold')
 axes.set_ylabel('')
 axes.set_xlabel('Number of Job Postings', fontsize=9)
 plt.show()
 ```
 ### Key highlights:
 - Data engineering roles are the most in-demand data jobs in Canada, significantly outpacing other positions like data analysts and data scientists.
 - Engineering-focused roles not only lead in job volume but also offer some of the highest salary and wage potential, reflecting strong market demand and a wide range of experience levels.
-- While analyst and scientist roles remain important, they trail behind in hiring volume.

 ### 1.2 Salary and wage ranges for the most in-demand data jobs in Canada
 The following two Python scripts visualize the salary and hourly wage ranges for the most in-demand data jobs in Canada based on the results of the SQL query shown in question 1.1.
-The first script displays annual salary ranges, the second script similarly plots hourly wage ranges.
+The first script displays annual salary ranges; the second script similarly plots hourly wage ranges.
 Both charts feature job titles on the y-axis, inverted so the highest-demand jobs appear at the top.
 ```py
 import pandas as pd
-import matplotlib.pyplot as plt

-top_jobs = pd.read_csv('top_data_jobs_ca.csv')
+import matplotlib.pyplot as plt top_jobs = pd.read_csv('top_data_jobs_ca.csv')
 top_jobs = top_jobs.sort_values(by='job_postings', ascending=True)
 fig, ax = plt.subplots(figsize=(7, 4), facecolor='silver')
 for i, row in top_jobs.iterrows():
     min_sal = row['min_salary']
     max_sal = row['max_salary']